 2.5″ x 27″ heavy nylon material (strapping)

-I made an additional post on how to make a golf car seat cover.
-Check it out.
+I made an additional post regarding making a golf car seat cover.